-Volume 1 will have ten chapters:
+Volume 1 will consist of the following ten chapters:

-- 1. The context, nature, and use of systems analysis - 2 Applied systems analysis: a genetic approach - 3.
-Examples of systems analysis - 4.
-The method of applied systems analysis: finding a solution - 5.
-Formulating problems for systems analysis

-- 6. Generating alternatives for systems analysis
+- 1. The context, nature, and use of systems analysis - 2.
+The genesis of applied systems analysis - 3.
+Examples of applied systems analysis - 4.
+The methods of applied systems analysis: An introduction and overview - 5.
+Formulating problems for systems analysis - 6.
+Objectives, constraints, and alternatives - 7.
+Predicting the consequences: Models and modeling - 8.
+Guidance for decision - 9.
+Implementation - 10.
+The practice of applied systems analysis

-- 7. Estimating and predicting consequences

-- 8. Guidance for decision

-- 9. Implementation

-- 10. Principles of good practice

-To these ten chapters will be added a glossary of systems analysis terms and a bibliography of basic books in the field.
+To these ten chapters will be added a glossary of systems analysis terms and a bibliography of basic works in the field.